kubevirt/user-guide/docs/operations/hook-sidecar.md

 `key` field indicates the key in the ConfigMap which contains the script to be executed.
 Finally, `hookPath` indicates the path where you want the script to be mounted.
 It could be either of `/usr/bin/onDefineDomain` or `/usr/bin/preCloudInitIso` depending upon the hook you want to execute.
+An optional value can be specified with the `"image"` key if a custom image is needed, if omitted the default Sidecar-shim image built together with the other KubeVirt images will be used.
+The default Sidecar-shim image, if not override with a custom value, will also be updated as other images as for [Updating KubeVirt Workloads](./updating_and_deletion/#updating-kubevirt-workloads).

 ### Verify everything works